-Foundation pharmacists will receive salary and annual leave allowance as per Agenda for Change terms of conditions for a Band 6 pharmacist.
+Post registration foundation pharmacists will receive salary and annual leave allowance as per Agenda for Change terms of conditions for a Band 6 pharmacist.

-Foundation pharmacists will be employed on a permanent contract by their employing organisation.
-Foundation pharmacists will work in line with the job description agreed in their employment contract.
+Post registration foundation pharmacists will be employed on a permanent contract by their employing organisation.
+Post registration foundation pharmacists will work in line with the job description agreed in their employment contract.

-A named STEP placement supervisor will be assigned in each organisation for each foundation pharmacist trainee who is on a STEP rotational placement.
-The STEP placement supervisor will assume line management responsibilities for any non-employed foundation pharmacists that are on placement.
+A named STEP placement supervisor will be assigned in each organisation for each post registration foundation pharmacist trainee who is on a STEP rotational placement.
+The STEP placement supervisor will assume line management responsibilities for any non-employed post registration foundation pharmacist that are on placement.

-Placement providers will provide professional indemnity cover for nonemployed foundation pharmacists during a period of placement.
+Placement providers will provide professional indemnity cover for nonemployed post registration foundation pharmacists during a period of placement.

-If a resignation of a foundation pharmacist is received by their employing organisation, they should follow local arrangements for termination in accordance with the foundation pharmacist's employment contract, and inform the STEP Programme Director (chriscairns@nhs.net).
+If a resignation of a post registration foundation pharmacists is received by their employing organisation, they should follow local arrangements for termination in accordance with the post registration foundation pharmacist's employment contract, and inform the STEP Programme Director (chriscairns@nhs.net).

-Where an employing organisation decides to dismiss a foundation pharmacist, the employing organisation should follow local arrangements for dismissal, in accordance with the foundation pharmacist's employment contract, and inform the STEP Programme Director if the foundation pharmacist is on a STEP placement.
+Where an employing organisation decides to dismiss a post registration foundation pharmacist, the employing organisation should follow local arrangements for dismissal, in accordance with the post registration foundation pharmacist's employment contract, and inform the STEP Programme Director if the post registration foundation pharmacist is on a STEP placement.

-Where the resignation or dismissal of a foundation pharmacist takes effect before the planned end of the placement then the host organisation of the placement will organise cover for the remainder of the placement.
+Where the resignation or dismissal of a post registration foundation pharmacist takes effect before the planned end of the placement then the host organisation of the placement will organise cover for the remainder of the placement.

-All project partners agree not to pull back foundation pharmacists from placements, even when there is a gap at another organisation e.g. as a result of a resignation or dismissal.
+All project partners agree not to pull back post registration foundation pharmacists from placements, even when there is a gap at another organisation e.g. as a result of a resignation or dismissal.